bmclku/bmclku.github.io/content/_index.md

         <div><b>2024.03</b></div>
         <ul>
           <li>Our paper "Improved modeling of human vision by incorporating robustness to blur in convolutional neural networks" has been published in <i>Nature Communications</i>!</li>
-          <li>Hojin Jang has been appointed to the position of Assistant Professor in the Department of Brain and Cognitive Engineering at Korea University and the Human-Machine Vision Lab's website has launched.</li>
+          <li>Hojin Jang has been appointed to the position of Assistant Professor in the Department of Brain and Cognitive Engineering at Korea University and the Human-Machine Cognition Lab's website has launched.</li>
         </ul>
     design:
       columns: '1'